BELIEF, HOPE, FAITH, OBEDIENCE

 Probably all of us know how unstable life is.
 It certainly has been established upon the floods.
 It appears we continually are facing one kind of danger or another.
 Eventually we learn that Christ is our Rock and cannot be shaken no matter what occurs in our lives.

 The hope of coming to the city that has foundations was the “gasoline” that drove the engine of faith.
 Abraham’s faith in God resulted in his obedience to God’s commands.
 His obedience to God’s commands resulted in righteousness.

-Thus it is true that if we are to fulfill our hopes we have to obey the Lord.
-There are things we have to do.
+Thus, if we are to fulfill our hopes, we must obey the Lord.
+There are things we must do.
 We cannot just live by a passive hope that someday we will be in a better situation.
 Above all, we must obey Christ in every detail.
 We must live close enough to Him that we know what He wants us to do.